microsoft/pxt-calliope/docs/device/data-logging.md

 ### Charting

 To get a chart of your data, you can just select the columns that contain your values and their recording times.
-Use the charting feature of the spreadsheet program to display a nice graph of your data.
-Here you see the values increasing from `0` to `90` over ten seconds of time.
+Use the **scatter plot** charting feature of the spreadsheet program to display a nice graph of your data.
+Here you see the values increasing from `0` to `90` over nine seconds of time.

 ![Chart the data in spreadsheet](/static/mb/device/spreadsheet-chart.png)